17lwinn/discorder/README.md

 ## !Discord does not support custom clients!

 Discord is very against custom clients, and lately i've heard they're cracking more down on the "selfbots" and yeah, **Using this may get you banned from discord, especially avoid the email/password login.
 If you dont like this you should voice your opinion with discord**.
-Nothing else that can be done, as a work around you can create a bot account to use as a normal account...
+As a work around you can create a bot account to use as a normal account.
+This is also one of the main reasons i stopped development.

 ### Information